-The debut album In The Dark reached number 13 in the Specialist Classical Chart and number 6 in the iTunes and Amazon Classical Charts.
+Platinum’s album In The Dark reached number 13 in the Specialist Classical Chart and number 6 in the iTunes and Amazon Classical Charts.
 The Observer praised the album as being a "hugely impressive debut", while the International Record Review described it as "singing that brings great pleasure".
 Eric Whitacre called In The Dark "clean, healthy, lusty singing”, and Classic FM featured it as their Album of the Weekend.
-The recording was listed as one of The Guardian's 'Best Albums of 2012'.
-Platinum has since launched its own record label, Platinum Unbound, with the first release 'Mary's Hope' reaching number 3 in the iTunes chart, and being featured on BBC Radio 3's In Tune.
+The recording was listed as one of The Guardian's 'Best Albums of the Year’.
+Platinum went on to launch its own record label, Platinum Unbound, with an EP called Mary's Hope reaching number 3 in the iTunes chart, and being featured on BBC Radio 3's In Tune.

 Evolution of the voice

 Platinum celebrates the evolution of the voice; from the humble beginnings of our their young Choristers to the keen workshop singers of all ages, and our professional consort members, all of whom are at the top of their game.
 Workshop participants travel from all corners of the globe to be inspired by vocal experts Scott Inglis-Kidger and Ghislaine Morgan.
 The consort is supported by registered charity, Platinum Choral Foundation, which provides the financial stability to bring our artistic vision to life.